 Mercy’s health care cloud is supported by MTS’s HIPAA, SSAE 16 and SOC2-compliant data centers where it hosts Mercy’s roughly 1,200 health care applications, including the Epic EHR for Mercy and commercial customers.
 Here, MTS will provide the cloud infrastructure for hosting mission-critical apps like the EHR and imaging, as well as business-essential systems like email, file shares or any other health care workload.

 Mercy is part of the VMware Cloud Provider Program, and MTS’s cloud service runs on VMware vSphere, the leading virtualization platform for building cloud infrastructures.
-As a VMware Cloud Provider, MTS’s cloud service uses proven VMware technology that organizations already use in their existing data centers.
-Customers can now easily move workloads from their VMware vSphere-based virtualized or private cloud environment to MTS’s service for built-in flexibility, security and increased IT agility.
+By leveraging a common cloud infrastructure based on VMware, customers can easily move workloads between their private data centers and MTS’s cloud, and leverage the MTS cloud service for increased flexibility, security, and IT agility.